Dave Christensen is the greatest lawyer inside and out.” - Tashee P. - Oak Park, MI

 They took my case to trial & won me a great settlement.” - H.H Davidson

-Michigan is a no-fault state for auto insurance, which means you’ll need to carry personal injury protection (PIP) coverage on your auto insurance policy.
+Michigan is a no-fault state for auto insurance.
+That means you’ll need to carry personal injury protection (PIP) coverage on your auto insurance policy.
 In the case of a car accident, you’ll file a claim through your own insurer.
 PIP coverage will cover your medical expenses and lost wages up to the limits of your policy.

-However, when another driver is liable for your damages, your insurance company will attempt to recover the amount paid to you from the at-fault driver or their insurance company.
-This is referred to as subrogation.
-It’s an opportunity for auto insurance companies to recoup the funds they’ve paid out to their policyholders.
+But when another driver is liable for your damages, your insurer will attempt to recover the amount paid to you from the at-fault driver or their insurer This is referred to as subrogation.
+It’s a chance for auto insurers to recoup the funds they’ve paid out to their clients.

-If you receive a subrogation letter from the insurance company of the other involved party, an experienced car accident attorney can help explain your options.
-Insurance companies are notorious for taking advantage of those in need, which is why working with a lawyer can ensure you don’t hurt your claim or lose out on the compensation you need for recovery.
+If you receive a subrogation letter from the insurer of the other involved party, a car accident attorney can explain your options.
+Insurance companies take advantage of those in need.
+But working with a lawyer can ensure you don’t hurt your claim or lose out on the compensation you need.

 Subrogation doesn’t happen until after the settlement has been issued.
-Typically, drivers don’t need to deal with subrogation at all, as it’s usually discussed directly between insurance companies.
-When opting to pursue subrogation, the insurer will be obligated to inform you of the decision to proceed.
+Often, drivers don’t need to deal with subrogation at all.
+It’s often discussed only between the insurers.
+When opting to pursue subrogation, the insurer must inform you of the choice to proceed.

-You could be expected to provide additional information about the accident, including documentation.
-And, you might be able to recover your deductible if subrogation is successful.
-Here’s how it works: the insurance company covers your damages.
-Then, the insurer could decide to pursue subrogation against whoever is at fault for the accident, and then work to recover the funds paid out for the settlement.
+You may be asked to provide more details about the accident, such as documentation.
+And you might be able to get back your deductible if the subrogation works.
+Here’s how it works: The insurer covers your damages.
+Then, the insurer could decide to pursue subrogation against whoever is at fault for the accident.
+Then, it would work to recover the funds paid out for the settlement.

-When the insurance company investigates the accident, it’s to establish fault.
-If you are found to be partially liable, the deductible you’d be able to recover will be reduced based on the percentage of blame you’re assigned.
-For example, if you are found to be 10 percent liable for a $1,000 deductible, you could only receive 90 percent—or $900—back.
+When the insurer looks into the accident, it’s to show fault.
+If you are found to be partially liable, the deductible you’d be able to get back would be reduced based on the percentage of blame you’re assigned.
+For instance, if you are found to be 10 percent liable for a $1,000 deductible, you could only receive 90 percent—or $900—back.

-It’s important to note that you should always discuss your settlement with your attorney before signing anything.
-Insurance providers will often attempt to include a waiver of subrogation clause in the settlement agreement.
-If your insurance company sees this clause, it could refuse to pay out on your claim, as those funds will become unrecoverable from the other driver’s insurance company.
+You should always discuss your settlement with your lawyer before signing anything.
+Insurers will often attempt to include a waiver of subrogation clause in the settlement agreement.
+If your insurer sees this clause, it could refuse to pay out on your claim.
+Those funds will become unrecoverable from the other driver’s insurer.

-The laws surrounding auto insurance and car accidents can be quite complex and difficult to understand, if you aren’t trained and experienced in this area.
-The insurance company will likely attempt to capitalize on this lack of knowledge and take advantage of you to reduce their financial loss.
+The laws about auto insurance and car accidents can be quite complex.
+If you aren’t trained in this area, you could get into trouble.
+The insurer will likely attempt to seize on this lack of knowledge to reduce their loss.

-Our highly trained attorneys at David Christensen Law are prepared to handle the insurer on your behalf, which enables you to focus on your recovery.
+Our highly trained lawyers at David Christensen Law are prepared to handle the insurer on your behalf.
+This enables you to focus on your recovery.

-We proudly offer our prospective clients a complimentary case review to discuss the initial details of your case.
-You can schedule yours today by calling our office at 248-213-4900, or by filling out the convenient contact form at the bottom of this page.
+We proudly offer free case reviews.
+You can schedule yours today by calling our office at 248-213-4900.
+You may also fill out the contact form at the bottom of this page.